15+ GDPR Statistics 2023 – Facts, Fines and Impact

-Every business that stores personal data from EU citizens are required to comply with eight rules as of the GDPR implementation date.
+Every business that stores personal data from EU citizens is required to comply with eight rules as of the GDPR implementation date.
 These are the rights of the customer.
 The regulation calls them “Rights of the Data Subject”.

 They include the following:

 the freedom to access information, the freedom to rectify, the freedom to erase (also called the right to be forgotten), and the ability to restrict processing.